-The expected temperatures and temperature gradients of Stage 1, Stage 2, Platform, and Sample under various operating conditions can be used to identify the source of an unwanted heat load.
-These temperatures should only be used as a general reference.
-It is recommended to use actual data from a previously successful cooldown on your system as a more accurate reference guide.
+The expected temperatures and temperature differences between Stage 1, Stage 2, Platform, and Sample under various operating conditions can be used to identify the source of an unwanted heat load.
+The temperatures below are examples to illustrate the troubleshooting process and should only be used as a general reference.
+It is recommended to compare with actual data from a previously successful cooldown on your system as a more accurate reference guide.

-The base temperature for a standard Cryostation s50 under normal operating conditions is depicted below.
+The base temperature for a standard CryoAdvance-50 under normal operating conditions is depicted below.
 The gradient between the platform and sample will change depending on the type of sample mount and other options.

-Stage 1 Stage 2 Platform Sample Temperature 27 - 28 K 2.4 - 2.7 K 2.7 - 3.0 K 2.8 - 3.2 K Temperature Gradient +0.2 - 0.4 K +0.2 - 0.5K
+Stage 1 Stage 2 Platform Sample Temperature 27 - 28 K 2.4 - 2.7 K 2.7 - 3.0 K 2.8 - 3.2 K Temperature Gradient +0.2 - 0.4 K +0.2 - 0.5K and the Platform and the Platform and the Sample is normal.
+This indicates that the heat load is located between Stage 1 and Stage 2.